bernard357/green-button/docs/configuration.md

 2- If people in the team of Alice are too busy they may not pop up immediately.
 In that case, Bob presses the button a second time.
 This sends SMS to Alice, and that action is recorded in the room.

 3- A third press on the button  triggers a phone call to Alice, so that she is invited to join the room immediately.

+The configuration file for the button `incident` is `buttons/incident.yaml`

 ```yaml
 bt.tn: